 Note: While the regular-shaped Kong toys are tough, the other shapes can be fairly fragile.
 The Kong Frisbee, in particular, won’t last very long against a strong chewer.

 The Galileo is a hard dog toy.
 If your dog likes to chew something that will not break and is harder than a rock, this is a great toy.
 If your dog likes to chew something that has some give to it, then steer clear.
 Many people swear by these for tough chewers, but experience tells me that dogs who prefer fabric or rubber toys generally do not like these, because they find them too hard.

 Like the Kong, the Galileo comes in a few different sizes, so make sure that you get the proper size for your dog.
 Safety first!

-Much like bones, antlers are a calcium-based dog chew toy that come in a wide variety of sizes and shapes.
+Much like bones, antlers are a calcium-based dog chew toy that comes in a wide variety of sizes and shapes.

 Antlers are a newer addition to the dog toy family, and they have taken the chewing market by storm.
 Some people swear by them, saying that they are harder than bones, and claim that they will not splinter or break, but will only wear down over time.
 Like ropes and bones, antlers will clean dog teeth and gums, so are a solid addition to maintaining canine dental hygiene.

-However, despite claims that the antlers will not break or splinter, there are indeed reports of the antlers splintering after prolonged chewing.
-My own experience with them was that after a week of chewing, the antler splintered, embedding itself in my dog’s gumline, requiring surgery to remove.
-So beware claims to the contrary.
+Note of caution: Despite claims that the antlers will not break or splinter, there are indeed reports of the antlers splintering after prolonged chewing.
+My own experience with them was that after a week of chewing, the antler splintered, embedding itself in my dog’s gum line, requiring surgery to remove.
+So beware of claims to the contrary.

 Dog toys are a great way to entertain your dog and help maintain good dental health.
 Sturdy dog toys are hard to find, but this list has some great tough dog toys that your dog will love.